marcochang1028/Analysis-of-Flight-Delay-Data-by-MapReduce/README.md

 An example of the [jar folder path] could be `~/CC/Jar`.
 An example of the [data folder] could be `~/CC/input/`.
 An example of the [output folder] could be `~/CC/outputDelay/`.

 ## Reference
-The original implementation of the design pattern of "in-mapper combining with flush-when-full": [https://vangjee.wordpress.com/2012/03/07/the-in-mapper-combining-design-pattern-for-mapreduce-programming/](https://vangjee.wordpress.com/2012/03/07/the-in-mapper-combining-design-pattern-for-mapreduce-programming/)
+The introduction of the design pattern of the `in-mapper combining with flush-when-full`: [https://vangjee.wordpress.com/2012/03/07/the-in-mapper-combining-design-pattern-for-mapreduce-programming](https://vangjee.wordpress.com/2012/03/07/the-in-mapper-combining-design-pattern-for-mapreduce-programming/)

+## Remarks
+welcome to contact me via [marcochang1028@gmail.com](mailto:marcochang1028@gmail.com)